ubopod/ubo_app/README.md

 ## ⚙️ Notable Features

-- Headless WiFi on-boarding with QR Code
+- Headless WiFi on-boarding with QR code
 - Easy headless remote access with SSH and VS Code tunnel
 - Install and run Docker apps headlessly
 - Access and control basic RPi utilities and settings

 ## 📋 Requirements

 Ubo app is developed to run on Raspberry Pi 4 and 5.
 The experience is optimized around Ubo Pod which offers

 - a minimal LCD display and GUI with a keypad
 - stereo microphone and speakers,
 - camera
 - LED ring
 - sensors

-The app functions even if some of these hardware elements are not provided, however some of the features that relay on these hardware component may not function.
-For example, WiFi onboarding with QRcode requires a camera onboard.
+The app functions even if some of these hardware elements are not provided, however some of the features that rely on these hardware components may not function.
+For example, WiFi onboarding with QR code requires a camera onboard.

 ## 📦 Installation

 ### Pre-packaged image

 Ubo Pod ships with a pre-flashed MicroSD card that has the app installed on it by default.

 If you don't have it, or you just want to set up a fresh device, then:

 1. download one of the images from the release section
 2. Use Raspberry Pi Images and choose `custom image` to provide the download image file.